-Covered Up: "Love Buzz", originally by Shocking Blue, "Jesus Doesn't Want Me for a Sunbeam," "Son of a Gun," and "Molly's Lips" by The Vaselines, David Bowie's "The Man Who Sold the World" (especially impressive Kurt says at the end, "That was a David Bowie song", and people stillbelieve that it'sa Nirvana song), "Oh, Me" "Lake of Fire" and "Plateau" by Meat Puppets, "Turnaround" by Devo, "The Money Will Roll Right In" by Fang, "Where Did You Sleep Last Night?" by Leadbelly, for some people "Seasons in the Sun" by Terry Jacks.note Itself a translated cover of a Jacques Brel song.
+Covered Up: "Love Buzz", originally by Shocking Blue from Bleach, "Jesus Doesn't Want Me for a Sunbeam," "Son of a Gun," and "Molly's Lips" by The Vaselines, David Bowie's "The Man Who Sold the World" (especially impressive Kurt says at the end, "That was a David Bowie song", and people stillbelieve that it'sa Nirvana song), "Oh, Me" "Lake of Fire" and "Plateau" by Meat Puppets, "Turnaround" by Devo, "The Money Will Roll Right In" by Fang, "Where Did You Sleep Last Night?" by Leadbelly, for some people "Seasons in the Sun" by Terry Jacks.note Itself a translated cover of a Jacques Brel song.

 What's really funny about the Meat Puppets example is that 2/3 of the band played with Nirvana on the cover.